Fishing industry in Greenland: Economy

 Fishing is Greenland's largest private industry.
-The island's economy is highly dependent on the fishing industry; contribution to its economy in 2000 was reported as 25% of GNI and 23 to 30% of the economy.
+The island's economy is highly dependent on the fishing industry; contribution to its economy in 2000 was reported as 25% of gross national income and 23-30% of the economy.
 The sparsely populated villages along the coast, with about 150 inhabitants in each village, are entirely dependent on marine resources of fishing and hunting.

 Export is dominated by the halibut species of fish to the extent of 56% while other species make up the balance.
 EU gives grants to Greenland amounting to DKK 320 million which is tied to fishing rights in Greenland.
 However, Greenland gets total exemption of duty on its exports to the EU, which generates an income of DKK 200 million.

 The important production sector of Greenland at some stage accounted between 80 and 90% of exports.
 After export of zinc and copper stopped in 1990, exports registered a high of 90% in 2000, valued at US$250 million out of a total export value of about US$285 million.